Wealth managers must master hyper-personalisation to retain revenues during the great wealth transfer.

 “The need for professional advice is on the rise, and if wealth managers can strike the right balance between personalised service and cost, their competitive advantage will soar.”

-In 2021 wealth managers must change their approach to personalisation in response to shifting client expectations, increased competition from online service providers and pressure to sustain service quality, while needing to support remote working and reduce cost-to-income ratios.
+In the coming years, wealth managers must change their approach to personalisation in response to shifting client expectations, increased competition from online service providers and pressure to sustain service quality, while needing to support remote working and reduce cost-to-income ratios.

 Hyper-personalisation is the use of data to provide more personalised and targeted products, services and content.
 The volume of client data captured throughout the client lifecycle has never been greater.
 Although this rich source of intelligence could be used for hyper-personalisation, the majority of advisors still lack the tools required to analyse and interpret masses of data quickly and cost-effectively, to deliver next best recommendations and advice.